 The Society has been affiliated with the Royal Historical Society of Victoria since 1959, and works with other historical societies and groups across the City of Boroondara through the Boroondara Historical Societies Association.

-Recent Acquisitions include a pair of shoes from 1891 and archive files containing heritage research on Kew buildings and spaces.
+Recent Acquisitions for the collection include a pair of wedding shoes from 1891, archive files containing heritage research on Kew buildings and spaces, and a Kew Flyer bicycle (pictured at left).

 Performing Arts – Theatre & Music in Kew 1950s-1960s